BrandenStoberReal/ST-Tracking-Engine/README.md

 The tests are located in the `tests/` directory and include setup files that mock the SillyTavern context and browser APIs.
 See `tests/README.md` for detailed testing information.

+### 🔄 GitHub Actions

+This project uses GitHub Actions for continuous integration and automated releases:

+- **CI Workflow**: Runs tests, type checking, linting, and builds on multiple platforms (Linux, Windows, macOS) and Node.js versions (18.x, 20.x)
+- **Security Scan**: Weekly automated security scanning and on package changes
+- **Release Workflow**: Automated releases when new version tags are pushed

+See [GitHub Actions Documentation](docs/github_actions.md) for detailed information about the workflows.

 ### Developer Documentation

 For more detailed information about the internal systems, please see the following documentation: